BaseInfinity/cerebro/README.md

 ```

 ## Important
-* Be sure to use quotes around your arguments
+* Be sure to use quotes around your CLI arguments
 * Initial downloads and transcriptions will be slow, but you can repeat the command again with diff search inputs and it will be blazingly fast